NJ Transit Bus Operations: Routes

 In most cases, routes retain the same numbers they had under the Public Service/Transport of New Jersey umbrella.

 Fleet

-Divisions, facilities, and operators
+As of 2024 NJ Transit had over 2800 buses, including 147 compressed natural gas (CNG) buses and 12 hybrid electric buses, as well as community shuttles.

+Divisions and facilities

 NJ Transit Bus Operations is divided into the Northern, Central, and Southern Divisions, and contract operations.
-Below is a list of all facilities and the buses housed in them.

 Northern Division

-The Northern Division consists of seven garages.
+The Northern Division consists of six garages.

 Central Division

-The Central Division consists of five garages and one light rail operations facility.
+The Central Division consists of eight garages and one light rail operations facility.

 Southern Division

-The Southern Division consists of four garages.
+The Southern Division consists of five garages.

 Contract operations

 These companies operate service under contract to New Jersey Transit.
 Service is provided using New Jersey Transit-branded buses.